 In order to comply with federal endangered species regulations, a federal agency such as the Bureau of Reclamation must consult with the federal fish agencies to determine whether planned activities will likely jeopardize a listed species or damage critical habitat; the fish agencies then issue a biological opinion.
 If it is determined the planned activities won’t affect listed species, a ‘no-jeopardy’ opinion is issued, allowing the activities to proceed; if the fish agencies determine planned activities would harm listed species, a jeopardy opinion is issued which includes steps the agency must take to avoid extinction of a species.
 Reconsultation is initiated when the amount of ‘take' of species allowed in the permit is exceeded, new information is received on the project's impacts, substantial modification of the project or action, or a new species becomes listed.
 (More on the consultation and biological opinion process here.)

 The Bureau of Reclamation has gone through the consultation process as required, but the resulting biological opinions for Delta smelt and salmon were challenged in court, found to be inadequate for various reasons, and ordered to be rewritten.
-New biological opinions have yet to be produced, and court challenges continue.
+The case was appealed, and the biological opinions upheld.
+As of August 2015, the Bureau of Reclamation and the Department of Water Resources have released environmental documents analyzing their implementation.
 Meanwhile, regulations have reduced the amount of water available to be exported in recent years and native fish species populations continue to decline.

 From BDCP to California Water Fix: A change in regulatory direction